AG-108/CLEVR_dataset/README.md

 Rendered files are stored in the `--output_dir` directory, which is created if it does not exist.
 The images will be stored in `$output_dir/images`, while the blender files(if created) in `$output_dir/blendfiles`.
 The filename of each rendered image is constructed from the `--filename_prefix`, the `--split`, and the image index.

 A JSON file for each scene containing camera poses (LLFF) is saved in the `--output_dir/images` directory, which is created if it does not exist.

+## Pregenerated files

+CLEVR.zip is a set of pre-generated files, download it directly for fast training and testing.